benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

   sends a TLS client certificate for the user, possibly after letting the user select confirm it.
 Uses SASL `EXTERNAL` scheme.
 * `OAuth`: OAuth.
 SASL `OAUTHBEARER` (current) or `XOAUTH2` (deprecated) or successors.
-It MUST adhere to the requirements defined in section OAuth2 in this specification.
+The provider MUST adhere to the requirements defined in section OAuth2 in this specification.
 * `client-IP-address`: Server can be used without any explicit authentication, and the client is admitted based on its IP address.
   This may be the case for some SMTP servers on local networks.